 Workload SRA: Therapeutic Intervention = 10 min.
 NSRA: Teaching/In-service = 15 min.
 Recorded by both the PSW and the student.
-Service Activity Attendance Day - Face-to-Face = 1 Visits - Face-to-Face = 1 (optional) Recorded by the PSW or the student but not both; usually recorded by the staff member.
-Category of Service Recipient Inpatient ategory of Service ecipient Resident -------------------------------- ----------
+Service Activity Attendance Day - In-person = 1 Visits - In-person = 1 (optional) Recorded by the PSW or the student but not both; usually recorded by the staff member.
+Category of Service Recipient Inpatient